SERVICE DOG LAW

 The California law Service dog meeting emotional support animals.

-A “service dog,” under California law, is a dog trained to help a specific individual with a disability with services such as alerting to medical conditions, fetching dropped items, minimal protection work, rescue work, or pulling a wheelchair.
+Under California law, a “service dog,” is a dog trained to help a specific individual with a disability with services such as alerting to medical conditions, fetching dropped items, minimal protection work, rescue work, or pulling a wheelchair.
 There are two important things to note about the California’s definition of service dogs.
 First, it is limited to dogs.
 (But because the ADA authorizes the use of miniature horses as service animals in some limited circumstances, California does as well.)

 Second, it is further limited to dogs that are trained to help individuals with their specific requirements.
 So, no animal other than a dog can qualify as a service animal, even if that animal is trained to assist a person with a disability.
 Furthermore, even a dog will not qualify as a service dog if it is not individually trained to help an individual with a disability (in a way that is related to his or her disability).